cwhittall/cwhittall.github.io/_pages/about.md

 * Gravitational Waves
 * Self-force and EMRIs

-I am currently researching methods to accelerate the evaluation of gravitational waveform templates for next-generation gravitational wave detectors.
+I am currently researching methods to accelerate the evaluation of gravitational waveform templates for next-generation gravitational wave detectors using reduced order modelling and artificial neural networks.

 I am also actively interested in gravitational self-force, and in particular its application to the problem of black hole <i>scattering</i>.
 My PhD research centred on the development of frequency-domain numerical methods for calculating the self-force during hyperbolic binary black hole encounters.
 My thesis was titled "Frequency-domain approach to self-force in hyperbolic scattering", and Prof. Leor Barack (primary) and Prof. Adam Pound (secondary) were my supervisors.
 Funding for that project was provided by EPSRC.